preet-panchal/Post-it/README.md

 | Kaathihan Luxmachandran | 100704762 | [Kaathihan](https://github.com/Kaathihan) |
 | Sukhpreet Bansal | 100705684 | [Sukhpreet-7](https://github.com/Sukhpreet-7) |

-# How to run
-cd into client and run npm install cd into server and run npm install
-While still in server run npm run deploy to concurrently run client and server

 ## About Post-It:
-is a simple mock application of GitHub Desktop.
-In CSCI2020U, we learned about File IO, Multithreading and Sockets.
-Using JavaFX and Gradle, our group decided to take inspiration from the GitHub desktop app to create a simple gradle app which supports Client/Server architecture.
-GitMock allows all users to connect to a specific server and use GitHub commands such as:
-Git `push`, `pull` and `fetch` to move and update files from the Local repo and Remote repo.
+Inspired by renowned platforms like Twitter and Reddit, Post-It is a web-based application that we developed to allow complete freedom of speech and to speak whatever is on your mind.
+Users sign up for accounts for free and create posts for others to see.
+Post-It lets users tell their stories with passion and save the moments that matter.
+So, what's the hold-up?
+Start posting now!

+## Stack:
+MongoDB, Express, Vue, Node (MEVN)

 ## How to Run:
-**Application Build:** Java version 17.0.2, Gradle version 7.3.3

 1) Clone repo or download ZIP folder
-2) Open project via IntelliJ IDEA (https://www.jetbrains.com/idea/)
+2) Open new terminal
-3) Within project structure (on the left hand side) and expand src/main/java:
-    1) Right-click on FileServer and select `Run 'FileServer.main()`
-    2) Right-click on Main and select `Run 'Main.main()'`
+3) Locate client directory: `cd client`
+4) Install dependencies: `npm install`
+5) Locate server directory: `cd ../server`
+6) Run app using: `npm run deploy`
-4) Now the application should be running on `port 8081`.
-You may now make changes to your local repo files inside the `ClientFiles` folder.
+7) Now the application should be running on `port 3000`.
+You may access the app on `http://localhost:3000/`

 ## Demo:
 Please watch this short demo video to get help running the app or